HrithikNambiar/Learning-Optimal-transport/README.md

 3. I have converted the images to array of pixels using the PIL library.
 We can input these array into the ot.dist and ot.emd to get the OT matrix and loss.

-To learn the functioning of PytorchOT , i used the the ot_pytorch.py for the PythorchOT repo (forked in my github).
+To learn the functioning of PytorchOT , i used the the ot_pytorch.py from the PytorchOT repo (forked in my github).